 - Making our own vehicles using junk modelling and construction kits

 - Creating musical journeys using our voices and instruments

 Books we will be reading include:

-Each Monday your child will bring home a 'Weekly Topic Slip' which will give details of what we are learning at school.
+Each Monday a 'Weekly Topic Focus' will be posted on the website which will give details of what we are learning at school.
 There will also be suggestions of things you can do at home to link to the things we are learning.
 Don't forget to check your child's book bag every day for letters, pictures and information.

 We will be doing PE every Thursday afternoon.
 Your child will need a full PE kit including pumps.
 Please make sure every item is clearly labelled.

-Please send your child with suitable clothing for outdoor play every day - particularly a warm, rainproof coat (clearly labelled).
+Please send your child with suitable clothing for outdoor play every day - particularly a rainproof coat (clearly labelled) and a sun hat when the weather becomes warmer.
 Please could you also work with your child to help them to take off and put on their jumpers, cardigans and coats independently, including zips and buttons.

 To follow shortly:

 We have exciting events coming up this term including: